Learn Japanese at Langma

-The root of the Japanese language is vague whilst some link it to the Altaic language family, which includes Turkish, Mongolian; the language also shows similarities to Austronesian languages like Polynesian.
-Japanese is considered one of the most difficult languages to learn; however, speaking is comparatively easier.
+The root of the Japanese language is vague whilst some link it to the Altaic language family which includes Turkish, Mongolian.
+The language also shows similarities to Austronesian languages like Polynesian.

 Unlike most Western languages, Japanese has an extensive grammatical system to express politeness and formality.
 There are 3 main politeness levels in Japanese: the plain form (Kudaketa), the simple polite form (Teinei), and the advanced polite form (keigo).
 Unlike most Western languages, Japanese has an extensive grammatical system to express politeness and formality.

-Japanese is a language spoken by over 130 million people, in Japan and Japanese emigrant communities around the world.
+Japanese is a language spoken by over 130 million people, in Japan and by Japanese emigrant communities around the world.
 Japanese vocabulary has been heavily influenced by words from other languages like Chinese.
-In the late 19th century, it started borrowing words from other Indo-European languages, primarily English.
-Because Japan maintained trade relations with the Netherlands; therefore, the Dutch language has also been a source of vocabulary.

 The Japanese writing system consists of three scripts, namely “Hiragana” (Native Japnese words) and “Katakana” (foreign words or loan words) and Kanji (the adopted Chinese characters).
 The Japanese language is based on agglutination with a simple phonemic and pure vowel.